clutterstack/clutterfly/README.md

-# Clutterfly
+# Clutterfly (WIP)

 Incomplete client for the Fly Machines API. **Use this project at your own risk!** It may be unreliable and you can use it to spin up resources that cost money on a cloud.

-Makes API calls using dependency https://github.com/ckreiling/fly_machines (which uses `req`)
+Makes some API calls using dependency https://github.com/ckreiling/fly_machines (which uses `req`).
+Makes others using the internal FlyAPI module, which started out as a conversation with Claude 3.7 Sonnet. (https://www.clutterstack.com/posts/2025-03-12-claude-scarily-good-faking-deterministic-output)

-Validates request bodies against the Machines API OpenAPI spec using Ecto schemas in `lib/fly_schemas`.
+Validates, uh, _some_ request bodies against the Machines API OpenAPI spec using Ecto schemas in `lib/fly_schemas`.
 These were generated using https://github.com/clutterstack/openapi-json-to-ecto (which is half baked, so the validations are probably pretty janky).

 ## Usage